Kroketje292/Root-project/README.md

 # Uitprobeersel
 Simple web server.
-Download and install one of the scripts in the script(s) folder and run it on a Linux (Ubuntu) or Windows server machine.
+Download and install one of the scripts in the Scripts folder and run it on a Linux (Ubuntu) or Windows server machine.

 # For Ubuntu